crosleythomas/blog/posts/tf_start_to_finish/dataload.md

 ```

-<span class='waiting'><b>Awaiting Explanation: </b>It's not clear to me if the order of the function calls in parse matters, i.e. map, batch, shuffle.
+<span class='waiting'><b>Contribution Welcome: </b>It's not clear to me if the order of the function calls in parse matters, i.e. map, batch, shuffle.
 Calling a map function that loads jpeg images from a string to a full image on all, say 10,000, images would certainly be a bad idea.
 It might seem like you want to call batch first to get a small batch and then call map.
 However, the TensorFlow examples all show map being called right after the Dataset object is first made and I don't see a massive slowdown from overloaded memory if I call map first with images.</span>

 ## Defining the Parse Function